denten-papers/archive-bloomsbury/main.md

 catalog.
 The catalog locates the document in the ideational space, just as the building---stacks and bookshelves---locates it in the physical.
 To be lost in one is to be lost in the other.
 Thus in addition to asking What was collected? and How is it accessed? we should also ask, How is it organized?
-What logics, what epistemological regimes govern the order
+What logics and what epistemological regimes govern the order of documents in the archive?

-The advent of powerful computational archive technologies---databases, indexers, crawlers---precipitated a shift from the
+The advent of powerful computational archive technologies---databases, indexers, crawlers---has transformed the nature of the catalog.
+Before computers, archivists relied on systems of social filtration or organize their materials.
+Ask yourself this: How did you find the chapter in front of you?
+Traditionally, search and discovery of new information was facilitated by complex processes of canon formation.
+One finds a book or a film because it is assigned in class, because it was advertised, because a friend recommended it, or the recommendation came from a critic.
+These social mechanisms of filtration reify into epistemological categories.
+Thus a reflection on the genre of a novel by book critics and book sellers alike results in the isles of the book store dedicated to fantasy, classics, detective fiction, and so on.
+In the isles of a book store we once again observe the close entanglement of document, architecture, and epistemology.
+Classification lies at the heart of library science [@robinson_rhizome_2010].
+The Dewey Decimal Classification system, for example, has guided the

+[@bowker_sorting_1999].

+Re search engine [@pasquale_hidden_2015].

 ## Suggested Reading